Results 1 to 29 of 29

 Republicans Have Problems With White Voters, Too | The New Republic

 Nate Cohn breaks down the GOP 'advantage' among white voters and finds it is almost 100% concentrated in the old Confederacy.
-After reading this article it's hard to see how the GOP as it is presently constituted would not loose the next election in a bigger landslide assuming the next Democratic Presidential candidate is white.You argue with the umpire because there is nothing else you can do about it. - Leo Durocher
+After reading this article it's hard to see how the GOP as it is presently constituted would not loose the next election in a bigger landslide assuming the next Democratic Presidential candidate is white.2016 AAT: Jose Iglesias (who so far is still with us)

 If the GOP wants to continue to blame their failures on "minorities that want a handout," I'm all for that.
 That will ensure they never win another national election again.
 Their numbers are declining among well-educated whites and Northern whites fairly rapidly.

 11-13-2012, 10:14 PM #29

 By lordstanley in forum MotownSports Bar and GrillReplies: 19Last Post: 06-01-2010, 08:05 PM

 By budman in forum Detroit TigersReplies: 12Last Post: 03-30-2008, 03:47 PM

 By Domino in forum Detroit PistonsReplies: 1Last Post: 11-07-2006, 11:44 AM